 Social Responsibility Guidelines

-- We will provide peace of mind and satisfaction to customers and society.
+- We will provide security and satisfaction to customers and society.

-- We will comply with the laws and regulations of each country and region.
+- We will obey the statutes and rules of each country and area.

 - We will manage information appropriately and communicate with integrity.